AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/fill-and-sign.md

 # Fill and sign a PDF form

-Learn how to quickly and easily fill and sign a PDF form.
+In this video tutorial, you'll learn how to quickly and easily fill and sign a PDF form.
+No messy printing or scanning is necessary.

 >[!VIDEO](https://video.tv.adobe.com/v/35495?hidetitle=true)